Invoiced/api/README.md

 ### Issues, Suggestions, and Contributions

 Please report any issues or suggestions in the [issues](https://github.com/invoiced/api/issues).
 If you need help using the API or need to discuss anything sensitive please message us at api@invoiced.com.
+Any pull requests to improve this document are welcome!

 ## Authentication